 Transitional living homes are residences whose function is to help those struggling with addiction, mental illness, or failure to launch syndrome.
 Commonly transitional living residences are known as sober living homes or halfway houses.
 Most transitional living residences host those in recovery for anywhere from six to eighteen months, depending on their own personal needs and recovery goals.
-The vast majority of those who live in these spaces have stepped down into this level of care on their own accord, but some have been referred by their residential treatment program.
+The vast majority of those who live in these spaces have stepped down into this level of care on their own, but some have been referred by their residential treatment program.

 Depending on the house, an individual might have their own room or share a room with a like-minded person.
-These homes usually offer amenities such as computer access and fully equipped kitchens as well as services such as career guidance and on-site counseling.
-The rules enforced in transitional living houses in Los Angeles provide their residents with a highly level of structure and accountability while still allowing them a sense of freedom.
+These homes usually, such as career guidance and on-site counseling.
+The rules and guidelines in transitional living houses in Los Angeles provide their residents with a highly level of structure and accountability, all while maintaining a sense of freedom.
 Additionally, a good deal of transitional living environments are gender-specific, which creates an environment that is open for expression and exploration, while free from distractions.

 Transitional living provides so much more than just a safe, comfortable place to live.
 When a person makes the decision to go from residential treatment to transitional living, they are probably unsure of exactly what to expect.
 The following are typical features of transitional living environments.

-Within each transitional living space lies a specific uniqueness in each, but individuals can expect to adhere to a set of rules during their stay.
+While each residence has its own set of guidelines, there are some common rules that you can expect.
 The number one rule across the board is that alcohol and drugs will not be allowed on the premises for any reason.
 Transitional living homes are drug and alcohol-free and must stay that way.
 Other regulations extend to limited visitation, curfews, proper hygiene and conduct, and respecting other people and their property.
 Additionally, residents are often required to attend mandatory meetings and undergo regular drug tests.
 Anyone who violates these rules is asked to leave.

-It is vital to one’s well-being to be mentally healthy.
-Many transitional living facilities keep therapists and counselors on staff, so residents have access to therapeutic services when needed.
-Furthermore, most houses are partnered with providers of partial hospitalization programs, intensive outpatient programs, and standard outpatient programs.
+It is vital to the success of a person’s well-being and recovery to be mentally healthy.
+Many transitional living facilities have therapists and counselors on staff, so residents have access to therapeutic services when needed.
+Furthermore, most houses are partnered with partial hospitalization programs, intensive outpatient programs, and standard outpatient programs.

 Empower Your Child

-The power of positivity cannot be underestimated in a situation such as this, where your child is working to change their lives for the better.
-During this time, empower your child by recognizing all of their accomplishments (both big and small) and encouraging them to keep going.
-Simply telling your child that they can do it can make a world of difference in their recovery.
-Keep a positive mindset so that you and your child can reach the goal of a happy, sober way of life.
+The power of positivity cannot be underestimated in a situation where your child is working to change their lives for the better.
+During this time, empower your child by recognizing all of their accomplishments, both big and small, and encourage them to keep going.
+Even something as simple as telling your child that they can do it can make a world of difference in their recovery.
+Staying positive can provide the necessary support to help your child achieve a happy, sober life.

-Early recovery is a very vulnerable time in a person’s life, as tugging on several proverbial strings in hopes of untying a huge knot can be challenging.
+Early recovery is a very vulnerable time in a person’s life.
 There are likely going to be times where your child is recounting the many instances where they feel they failed their family members, friends, or even themselves.
-They may be judging their own past actions and carrying around the shame and guilt that those actions have produced.
+They may be judging their own past actions and carrying around the shame and guilt as a result of their past behavior.
 Therefore, it is critical that you remain non-judgmental during this time.
-It’s helpful to remember that addiction is a disease and that disease can of course be heartbreaking.
-But, judging your child on their past behaviors or on what they are attempting to do for themselves now will only set everyone back a few steps.
+It’s helpful to remember that addiction is a disease and your child is working to overcome the effects of this lifelong disease.
+Remain non-judgment will help your child work through their guilt and find a strong foothold in sobriety.

 Whether you are battling drug or alcohol abuse, mental illness, or failure to launch syndrome, your struggle is valid and you deserve help.
-The only way to improve your life is to move forward in a positive direction.
-Transitional housing can help you along the way.
-At Riviera Recovery, your success means everything to us.
-We want to set you up for long-term improvement and sustainable solutions.
-To learn more about our transitional living options or to get started today, please give us a call or visit our admissions page.
+The only way to improve your life is to move forward in a positive direction and transitional housing can help you along the way.
+At Riviera Recovery, we want to help you find success and happiness in a life of recovery.
+To learn more about our transitional living options or to get started today, please visit our admissions page.